sannlynnhtun-coding/flowbite-dotnetcore-mvc/README.md

 ### 2. **Configure Tailwind CSS**

-Create a `tailwind.config.js` file in your project’s root directory and configure it to include Flowbite:
+Create a `tailwind.config.js` file in your projectâ€™s root directory and configure it to include Flowbite:

 ```javascript
 /** @type {import('tailwindcss').Config} */